kramble/FPGA-Litecoin-Miner/experimental/README.txt

 Experimental hashing cores.

-These currently target the DE0-Nano board (Cyclone IV 22kLE) as that is what I have, but I may include some tests on my Xilinx LX9 homebrew board (not that I expect to be able to fit a sensible scrypt hashing core on this tiny device, though a severly cut down version might be possible).

 I have several goals here ...

 1. Reduce LE count to enable more cores to be fitted.
 This is easiest for registers which